PowerPC e600: CPUs

-In 2004 Freescale renamed the PowerPC 74xx core e600 and changed focus from general CPUs to high end embedded SoC devices, and introduced a new naming scheme, MPC86xx.
+In August 2004, Freescale (a spin-off of Motorola) announced that it was changing focus from general CPUs to high end embedded SoC devices.
+In September that year, it introduced a new naming scheme for its PowerPC microprocessor cores, MPC86xx.
 The 7448 was to be the last pure 74xx and it formed the base of the new e600 core.

 MPC7448

-The 7448 is an evolution of the PowerPC 7447 and is essentially a faster (up to 2 GHz) and more power-efficient version of the 7447B manufactured in 90 nm with 1 MB L2 cache and up to 200 MHz front side bus and it features Freescale's new standard core, the e600.
+The 7448 is an evolution of the PowerPC 7447 and is essentially a faster (up to 2 GHz) and more power-efficient version of the 7447B manufactured in 90 nm with 1 MB L2 cache and up to 200 MHz front side bus.
+It features Freescale's new standard core, the e600.